hmrc/ctc-guarantee-balance-journey-tests/README.md

 # ctc-guarantee-balance-journey-tests

-This repo contains all of the acceptance tests which are defined in conjunction with the business using Given, When, Then statements written in Gherkin syntax.
+This repo contains all the acceptance tests which are defined in conjunction with the business using Given, When, Then statements written in Gherkin syntax.

 ## Prerequisites
 * [Docker](https://docs.tax.service.gov.uk/mdtp-handbook/documentation/developer-set-up/install-docker.html#check-you-ve-completed-this-step-successfully)